The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The UK negotiated a Withdrawal Agreement and left the EU on 31 January 2020 with an 11-month implementation period up to 31 December 2020.
+The UK negotiated a Withdrawal Agreement and left the EU on 31 January 2020 with an 11-month implementation period up to 11pm on 31 December 2020, unless it is extended.

 During this implementation period, the UK is no longer a member of the EU but is subject to current EU laws, remaining a member of the single market and customs union.
 The UK and the EU will continue to negotiate future trading relationships.
 However, given the current impasse between the UK and the EU, the possibility that the UK will leave the EU without any sort of deal on 31 December 2020 is still a possibility.

 Therefore, whilst it is difficult to provide any certainty as negotiations are still ongoing, this guidance note provides an overview of the personal tax and employment tax areas that may be affected.